leptos-rs/leptos/projects/counter_dwarf_debug/README.md

 Both within the browser and VSCode.
 This uses a new feature of wasm called Dwarf which is a form of source code mapping.

+Note variable inspection during the breakpoints doesn't seem to work at this stage.

+## Quick Start

+  * Install the requirements below
+  * Open this directory within visual studio code
+  * Add a breakpoint to the code
+  * Launch the example using the visual studio code debug launcher

 ## How This Works